What the Bible Actually Says About Training Dogs

 Do not burn your recall word.
 If you cannot enforce it, do not say it.
 Your recall needs to work on the worst day, not just the easy ones.

-Start with a free evaluation and get personalized guidance.
+Start with an evaluation and get personalized guidance.